divVerent/aaaaxy/README.md

 geometry.

-Although your general goal is reaching the surprising end of the game, you are encouraged to setting your own goals while playing.
+Although your general goal is reaching the surprising end of the game, you are encouraged to set your own goals while playing.
 Exploration will be rewarded, and secrets await you\!

 So jump and run around, and enjoy losing your sense of orientation in this World of Wicked Weirdness.
 Find out what Van Vlijmen will make you